vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_03-set-up-the-development-environment.md

 1. On the .NET download page, under .NET Core, click **Download .NET Core SDK**.

     The .NET Core SDK is used to build .NET Core apps.
-You will be using it to build/edit code files during the labs in this course.
+You can use it to build/edit code files during the Microsoft Azure IoT Developer labs on MS Learn.

 1. On the popup menu, click **Run**, and then follow the on-screen instructions to complete the installation.